dawn-boy/IriShift/README.md

 # IriShift - Random Image Color Generator & Config Modifier

-This Python project generates a color palette from a randomly selected image, extracts the most prominent colors, and uses them to update the configuration files for your system's appearance.
-Specifically, it modifies the background and foreground colors for the **Qtile** window manager and **Alacritty** terminal emulator.
+This script looks for dominant colors from a randomly selected image and uses that to theme your *Qtile* and *Alacritty* setup.

 ## Features

-- **Random Image Selection:** Selects a random image from a directory.
-- **Color Palette Generation:** Uses the `colorthief` library to generate a color palette from the chosen image.
+- Theme color generation from a randomly selected wall in a given directory
-- **Configuration File Updates:** Updates `config.py` for **Qtile** and `alacritty.yml` for **Alacritty** to reflect the new colors.
+- Auto-updates the config files: The `config.py` for Qtile and `alacritty.yml` for Alacritty.
-- **Image Set as Wallpaper:** Automatically sets the chosen image as the system wallpaper using `nitrogen`.
+- The randomly selected image is also updated as the wallpaper using `nitrogen`

 ## Requirements